elyzx/party-parrot-conga/README.md

 - When the Parrot Conga collides with the Lonely Parrot, the Parrot Conga gets longer and another Lonely Parrot appears.
 - As the Parrot Conga gets longer, the game gets more difficult.

-Win Condition: If 10 Lonely Pardots are added to the Conga, the user is taken to the Winning Screen.
+Win Condition: If ten Lonely Pardots are added to the Conga, the user is taken to the Winning Screen.

 Lose Condition: If the Parrot Conga collides with itself or the perimeter, the user is taken to the Game Over screen.